clipos/products_clipos/doc/kernel.rst

 .. describe:: kernel.tiocsti_restrict = 1

-   This is already forced by the ``CONFIG_SECURITY_TIOCSTI_RESTRICT`` kernel configuration option that we enable.
+   This is already forced by the ``CONFIG_SECURITY_TIOCSTI_RESTRICT`` kernel configuration option that we enable. [linux-hardened]_

 The following two sysctls help mitigating TOCTOU vulnerabilities by preventing users from creating symbolic or hard links to files they do not own or have